Representation Learning with Statistical Independence to Mitigate Bias: Related Work

 \textbf{Invariant Representation Learning:} There have been different attempts in the literature for learning representations that are invariant to specific factors in the data.
 For instance, \cite{zemel2013learning} took an information obfuscation approach to obfuscate membership in the protected group of data during training, and \cite{bechavod2017learning,ranzato2007unsupervised} introduced regularization-based methods.
 Recently, \cite{xie2017controllable,akuzawa2019adversarial,zhang2018mitigating,elazargoldberg2018adversarial,choi2019can} proposed to use domain-adversarial training strategies for invariant feature learning.
 Some works \cite{sadeghi2019global,wang2019balanced} used adversarial techniques based on similar loss functions as in domain adaptation to predict the exact values of the protected variables.
 For instance, \cite{wang2019balanced} used a binary cross-entropy for removing effect of `gender' and \cite{sadeghi2019global} used linear and kernelized least-square predictors as the adversarial component.
 Several methods based on optimizing equalized odds \cite{madras2018learning}, entropy \cite{springenberg2015unsupervised,roy2019} and mutual-information \cite{song2019,bertran19a,moyer2018} were also widely used for fair representation learning.
-However, these methods become intractable when protected variables are continuous or ordinal.
+However, these methods are intractable for continuous or ordinal protected variables.